medic/cht-docs/content/en/contribute/medic/onboarding/all-the-things.md

 * Reach out to Internal Operations team for guidance on how to submit expenses and get refunded.
 When submitting expenses, follow up to make sure things get through.

 #### Funding
-Our organization relies on both restricted and unrestricted funds to support our mission.
+Medic relies on both restricted and unrestricted funds to support our mission.
 * Restricted funds are designated for specific programs or projects, ensuring that funder intent is fulfilled.
 To ensure the timely payment of restricted funding, accurate and on-time submission of ClickTime timesheets is crucial.
 These records provide essential data for financial reporting.
 Please prioritize submitting your timesheets monthly and contact the finance team for any assistance.
 * Unrestricted funds provide the flexibility to address urgent needs, cover operational costs, and seize new opportunities to advance our cause.